 The underlayment you need can vary based on the floor that you are installing.
 Some applications will require higher moisture protection while others demand better acoustical qualities.
-While ECF provides top-notch sound reducing underlay qualities to your home, it’s important to know of the different options:
+While ECF provides top-notch moisture protection and sound-reducing qualities to your home, it’s important to know of the different options:

 - Hardwood.
 This flooring application is attached with nails or staples.
 As is always a concern, the presence of moisture can wreak havoc on your nice floors.
 Placing hardwood floors in the basement will require a premium basement floor underlayment to ward off the moisture risks.